The beauty of Angkor

 In this country of extremes we’ve explored for the past week the glorious temples of the Khmer Empire.
 We set out to get our 3 day tickets in the evening.
 The tickets were valid for a week beginning on the following day and we were entitled to a free sunset that night.
 We took off on bikes to get our first glimpse of Angkor Wat.
 In the evening light we parked our bikes and walked up to the iconic structure whose peaks are featured on the Cambodian flag.
 Everyone was leaving and as we wandered around the inner building we came across some guards who were closing down the temple.
 They asked if we would like to climb the steps to the central tower to watch the sunset, for a “gift” of $10.
 After some polite haggling we agreed on $6 and jumped the fence to climb the original steps of the temple – usually strictly off-limits to visitors.
 Climbing the steep steps evoked some of the feeling the Angkorian Kings must have felt ascending the temples built for their glorification.
 The view from the top was stunning (if impossible to capture) and revealed the extent of the huge moat surrounding Angkor Wat and the jungle beyond.
 After a tour of the inner sanctum we descending the back steps and ended our first brief viewing of the temples.

-We rode off when the tour groups started to come with busloads of loud Japanese and Chinese tourists, most of whom didn’t even bother to look at the temples, preferring to carry on their noisy conversations instead.
-Where we had spent almost four hours most of the tours were in and out in 15 minutes.
+We rode off when the tour groups started unloading busloads of chatty people, most of whom didn’t even bother to look at the temples, preferring to carry on their noisy conversations instead.
+Where we had spent almost four hours most of these groups were in and out in 15 minutes.